UltronTheAI/eBook-Generator-AI-Agent/docs/usage.md

 ## Customizing Prompts

-The default prompts are stored in the `prompts` list in `app.py` or `main.py`.
+The default prompts are stored in the `prompts` list in `app.py`.
 You can modify this list to include your own prompts:

 ```python
 prompts = [